-As a business that protects people and enables them to enjoy their rights and freedoms, G4S Australia recognises that we must work to ensure we are not enabling human rights violations, whether through our services, our customers, our suppliers or through the unfair or inappropriate treatment of our employees and others in our care.
+As a business that protects people and enables them to enjoy their rights and freedoms, G4S Australia recognises that we must continue our efforts to ensure we do not enable human rights violations, whether through our services, our customers, our suppliers or through the unfair or inappropriate treatment of our employees and others in our care.
 We have a duty to ensure that, either through our business or supply chain, we do not risk violating an individual's human rights by supporting or facilitating situations of modern slavery or serious exploitation where coercion, threats or deception are used to exploit victims and undermine or deprive them of their freedom.